 Heavenly Father, we thank You for Your work and for Your great vision.
 We thank you that You created the earth, the world, and all that is in it, and that you saw that it was beautiful, and that You said it was very good.
 We thank you for that.
 We thank you too that You had a plan that it would be redeemed, that there would be a second opportunity for mankind to come to know You.
 And we thank You, Jesus Christ, for providing that second opportunity for us by dying on the cross and destroying death, paying the penalty for sin and then rising with eternal life and establishing the Kingdom.
 Jesus, I love you, I love you, because You said, “I have prepared a house, and in that house are many rooms, there are many mansions, many places.”
 Thank you Jesus that there's room for all the new people that are still going to repent of their sins and are going to turn towards You for salvation.
 I thank You for that, Lord Jesus.

 Holy Spirit, I thank You for Your ministry today on the face of the earth, and that it's not left up to us, because we know that it's not by might, nor by power, but by Your Spirit.
-And I just pray, Holy Spirit, that Your Spirit would be active, in our churches, in our part of the world, where we live, because we need you.
+And I just pray, Holy Spirit, that Your Spirit would be active, right in our churches, in our part of the world, right where we live, because we need you.
 We need your divine ministry.

-So Lord, all we can say, and I there are some here today, who want to say the exact same thing that Isaiah said, simply, “Lord, here am I, send me.”
+So Lord, all we can say, and I pray there are some here today, who want to say the exact same thing that Isaiah said, simply, “Lord, here am I, send me.”
 Please Lord, send me.

 For this we ask in the name of the Father, and the Son, and the Holy Spirit.